erperejildo/finalcial-dashboard/README.md

 # Edit Profile

-Enabled view showing 2 columns for tablet.
+I also enabled the two column layout for tablets.
+The form includes different types of validations and provides a callback after saving.

 ## Global

 # Alerts

-Created service to show callback messages (used after saving profile and when See All is clicked).
-It supports different kind of messages to inform users.
+I created a service to show callback messages (used after saving profile and when See All/Send is clicked).
+It can display different kinds of messages to inform users.

 # Responsiveness

-As mentioned aboce, extra changes were done taking in consideration missing design, improvements or even much smaller screens.
+I made some extra changes taking into account missing design elements, improvements or even smaller screens.

 # Accessibility

-The page is completely tested using just the keyboard and it is supported by screen readers.
+I made sure the page is completely accessible using just the keyboard and also tested it with screen readers.

+# Libs

+- React and React router
+- Redux
+- TailwindCSS
+- Chart.js